mathie/sage_pay_rails_example/README.markdown

 # Notes

-If you want to use this example in your rails application then please note that it relies heavily on gems.
-In particular:
+If you want to copy this example into your rails application then please note:

+ 1. Not everything works (e.g. Refunds);
+ 2. It relies heavily on gems - in particular:

 ## [Inherited Resources](https://github.com/josevalim/inherited_resources)